mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ).readConcern( level : "majority" )
 ```

-You can choose between returning the most recent data in a cluster or the data received by a majority of members in the cluster.
+You can choose between returning the *most recent data in a cluster or the data received by a majority of members in the cluster*.
 One really important note.
-A document that does not meet the specified read concern is not a document that is guaranteed to be lost.
-It just means that at the time of the read, the data had not propagated to enough nodes to meet the requested durability guarantee.
-There are four read concern levels.
+A document that does not meet the specified *read concern* is not a document that is *guaranteed to be lost*.
+It just means that at the *time of the read, the data had not propagated to enough nodes* to meet the requested *durability guarantee*.

-Local returns the most recent data in the cluster.
-Any data freshly written to the primary qualifies for local read concern.
-There are no guarantees that the data will be safe during a failover event.
-Local reads are the default for read operations against the primary.
-Available read concerns the same as local read concern for replica set deployments.
-Available read concern is the default for read operations against secondary members.
+There are *four read concern* levels. *Local* returns the most *recent data in the cluster*.
+Any data freshly written to the *primary qualifies for local read concern*.
+There are no *guarantees* that the data will be safe during a *failover* event. *Local reads* are the default for *read operations against the primary.
+Available read concerns is the same as local read concern for replica set deployments*.

-Secondary reads are an aspect of MongoDB read preference, which is covered in a later lesson.
-The main difference between local and available read concern is in the context of sharded clusters.
-We're going to talk more about sharded clusters later.
-It's enough to know that available read concern has special behavior in sharded clusters.
+*Available read concern* is the default for *read operations against secondary members.
+Secondary reads* are an aspect of *MongoDB read preference*, which is covered in a later lesson.
+The main difference between *local and available read concern is in the context of sharded clusters*.
+We're going to talk more about *sharded clusters later*.
+It's enough to know that *available read concern has special behavior in sharded clusters*.

 Majority read concern only returns data that has been acknowledged as written to a majority of replica set members.

 So here in our three-member replica set, our read operations would only return those documents written to both the primary and the secondary.
 The only way that documents returned by a read concern majority read operation could be lost is if a majority of replica set members went down and the documents were not replicated to the remaining replica set members, which is a very unlikely situation, depending on your deployment architecture.